charlieoxide/charlieverse/replit.md

 ## Recent Changes

-✓ Successfully migrated project from Bolt to Replit environment ✓ Verified all dependencies and build processes work correctly ✓ Confirmed proper client/server separation and security practices ✓ Application running successfully on Replit infrastructure ✓ Implemented complete authentication system with backend API integration ✓ Added user registration, login, and session management ✓ Created user profile dashboard with quote request functionality ✓ Fixed authentication context provider setup for proper React integration
+✓ Successfully migrated project from Replit Agent to Replit environment ✓ Consolidated database layer from MongoDB/Mongoose to PostgreSQL/Drizzle with fallback storage ✓ Updated all authentication routes and storage methods for new database schema ✓ Fixed user ID handling from string-based MongoDB ObjectIds to integer-based PostgreSQL IDs ✓ Implemented hybrid storage layer supporting both PostgreSQL and in-memory fallback ✓ Verified all dependencies and build processes work correctly in Replit environment ✓ Confirmed proper client/server separation and security practices ✓ Application running successfully on Replit infrastructure with port 5000 binding ✓ Fixed frontend-backend compatibility for authentication state management

 ## Changelog